 A LinkedIn company page helps you network and prospect for quality sales leads, but it also establishes your public image on a global scale as a reputable and trustworthy organization.

 Although many people view the social media site LinkedIn only as a site for job hunters and for growing your professional network, LinkedIn is an equally effective tool for generating new business leads and nurturing referral relationships.
-A 2013 study from Jill Konrath and Ardath Albee revealed that 84% of users generated several business opportunities from the use of LinkedIn.
+Jill Konrath and Ardath Albee revealed that 84% of users generated several business opportunities from the use of LinkedIn.

-A LinkedIn company page provides your business with the opportunity to tell your company’s story, engage with followers, share career opportunities, and scale your word of mouth marketing.
+Among the advantages of using LinkedIn for business, a company page provides your business with the opportunity to tell your company’s story, engage with followers, share career opportunities, and scale your word of mouth marketing.

 To encourage your audience to make contact with your company and perceive your company as a trusted resource, create a LinkedIn company page that is informative, error-free and well managed by company administrators.
-Additional business benefits to using a LinkedIn company page include:
+Additional benefits of using LinkedIn for business company pages include:

 1) Creating shareable content that benefits your audience.